 Question: "What should we learn from the life of Job?"

 Perhaps the greatest lesson we learn from the book of Job is that God does not have to answer to anyone for what He does or does not do.
-What we learn from Job’s experience is that we may never know the specific reason for suffering, but we must trust in our sovereign, holy, righteous God whose ways are perfect (Psalm 18:30).
-If God’s ways are “perfect,” then we can trust that whatever He does—and whatever He allows—is also perfect.
-This may not seem possible to us, but our minds are not God’s mind.
-It is true that we can’t expect to understand His mind perfectly, as He reminds us “’For my thoughts are not your thoughts, neither are your ways my ways,’ says the LORD.
-‘For as the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts’” (Isaiah 55:8–9).
+Job’s experience teaches us that we may never know the specific reason for suffering, but we must trust in our sovereign, holy, righteous God.
+His ways are perfect (Psalm 18:30).
+Since God’s ways are perfect, we can trust that whatever He does—and whatever He allows—is also perfect.
+We can’t expect to understand God’s mind perfectly, as He reminds us, “For my thoughts are not your thoughts, neither are your ways my ways. . . .
+For as the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts” (Isaiah 55:8–9).

 © Copyright 2002-2014 Got Questions Ministries.